 Recent research has addressed some of the mobility limitations to some extent.
-For loose regolith/soil on level ground, refined terramechanical models [4] and new methods [5] based on granular resistive force theory better predict the rover-terrain interaction.
-On the robotics side, various wheeled and non-wheel robotic platforms have been developed [6]-[8].
-Few have achieved robust mobility in loose granular slopes, [9]-[11].
-Various studies focused on finding efficient paths on slopes to avoid failure [12]-[14] Recently, researchers have been investigating unconventional robots and rovers that depart from traditional designs to navigate across loose granular slopes [15]-[17]."
+For loose regolith/soil on level ground, refined terramechanical models [4] and new methods [5] based on granular resistive force theory [6] better predict the rover-terrain interaction.
+On the robotics side, various wheeled and non-wheel robotic platforms have been developed [7]-[9].
+Few have achieved robust mobility in loose granular slopes, [10]-[12].
 However, robotic turning has not been extensively explored on steep loose granular slopes yet.

-Our previous work explored the climbing gaits of a laboratory-scale rover robot, namely Mini Rover, a scaleddown version of a robotic lunar rover prototype called NASA Resource Prospector 15 [18], [19].
-The Mini Rover incorporates wheel and leg-like appendages that actively manipulate flowable terrain to climb granular slopes [18].
-We extended Mini Rover's capabilities in [19] using Bayesian optimization, enabling the discovery of fast climbing gaits by exploiting the fluid and solid aspects of granular materials.
+Our previous works explored the climbing gaits of a laboratory-scale rover robot, namely Mini Rover, a scaleddown version of a robotic lunar rover prototype called NASA Resource Prospector 15 [13], [14].
+The Mini Rover incorporates wheel and leg-like appendages that actively manipulate flowable terrain to climb granular slopes [13].
+We extended Mini Rover's capabilities in [14] using Bayesian optimization, enabling the discovery of fast climb gaits by exploiting the fluid and solid aspects of granular materials.
 These investigations exemplify a wider category of interactions involving locomotor and flowable terrain.
-The locomotor becomes integrated with its surroundings behaving as a unified structure and actively modifies its environment to achieve success.
+The locomotor becomes integrated with its surroundings behaving as a unified structure and actively modifies its environment in order to achieve success.
 In this work, motivated by leveraging terrain manipulation strategies, we study the turning of the Mini Rover robot on a steep granular slope.
-To this end, simulation environments to investigate the Mini Rover gaits are impractical since simulating interactions between the robot and the millions of granular particles is extremely time-consuming even with the use of high-performance computing tools.
-Moreover, both the robot and the terrain exhibit complex, nonlinear dynamics,
+To this end, simulation environments to investigate the Mini Rover gaits are impractical since simulating interactions between the robot and the millions of granular particles is extremely time-consuming even with the use of high performance computing tools.
+Moreover, both the robot and the terrain exhibit complex, nonlinear dynamics, hence deriving closed-form solutions to represent such interactions is not yet possible, hindering model-based simulation approaches.
+Therefore we rely on laboratory experiments and optimization methods to find and investigate Rover gait patterns.